 provide financial capital to bring an idea to fruition

 Laura recognized a need for mid-career contemporary artists to work in a shared studio and exhibition space that could bring world class contemporary art to diverse audiences.

 Laura believed an arts center could spark neighborhood revitalization and have positive community impact well beyond the arts.

-DLMF purchased a much neglected industrial building in a Denver neighborhood void of arts and culture.
+DLMF purchased a much neglected industrial building in a Denver neighborhood to help bring arts and culture together.

 Combining a knowledge of art, real estate, and nonprofit start-up, RedLine was founded in 2007 as a catalyst for change, offering educational programs, artist-in-residency opportunities, and exhibitions.